-Each unit is identified by a unit code, e.g. MA30089 indicates a Level 3 unit delivered by Mathematical Sciences; the 0089 identifies the particular unit - as these identifiers are unique, staff may refer to this unit simply as M89.
+Each unit is identified by a unit code, e.g. MA30089 indicates a Level 3 unit delivered by Mathematical Sciences; the 0089 identifies the particular unit.
 Most undergraduate MA units are worth 6 credits, and delivered in a single semester; in Year 1 we also have 12-credit "double units" (which are all-year, i.e. delivered over both semesters) and some project units in later years carry 12 or more credits.
 To find the most up to date information about current unit options go to go.bath.ac.uk/catalogues and select the appropriate year of study.
 Unit availability may change from year to year.

-Minimum levels of credit
+Minimum Levels of Credit